gisaac85/Fragments/README.md

 Step | Action | Actor
 ---- | ------ | :----:
 A. | A new class is advertised on HYF website/social media/other outlets. | HYF
 B. | Candidate goes on website to apply on the [HYF website apply tab](http://hackyourfuture.net/apply).
-To apply, candidate has to fill in form with basic data - Name, address, educational background, etc. | Candidate
+To apply, candidate fills in form with basic data - Name, address, educational background, etc. | Candidate
-C. | After "Apply" is clicked, basic data is sent to backend. ***NB:*** _We have implemented functionality where a repeat submission is possible - we have assumed that the candidate knows his/her own email address, and will hold that constant.
+C. | On clicking "Apply", basic data is sent to backend. ***NB:*** _We have implemented functionality where a repeat submission is possible - we have assumed that the candidate knows his/her own email address, and will hold that constant.
 In the event that a duplicate application is submitted with the same email address, the other data is updated with the latest entry._ | System
 D. | Backend generates an email to be sent to the candidate, containing a token and instructions on submitting CV/Motivation Letter. | Backend
 E. | In the first upload page, candidate can choose to upload files for CV/Motivation, or write this in.  | Candidate
-F. | After "Submit" is clicked, this is again sent to the backend.| System
+F. | After "Apply" is clicked, this is again sent to the backend.| System
 G. | HYF examines CV/Motivation Letter of candidates, assigning a score manually onto the Google spreadsheets. ***NB:*** _This is the first round where candidates can get screened out._ | HYF
 H. | Successful candidates get sent an assignment (Khan Academy/Codepen) through email by HYF, also with a link to submit their assignments.   | HYF and backend
 I. | Candidate does and submits their assignments through the link. | Candidate